HongrongWei/HongrongWei.github.io/_pages/about.md

 I am currently a researcher at the Smart Health Department of SenseTime, focusing on medical AI algorithms.
 I received both my Bachelor's and Master's degrees in Biomedical Engineering from Shenzhen University,
 where I worked on medical image segmentation and registration in the Medical Ultrasound Image Computing Lab, led by Professor Dong Ni.

-Before joining SenseTime, I interned at the Tencent Jarvis Research Center, developing self-supervised algorithms for medical image segmentation.
+[//]: # (Before joining SenseTime, I interned at the Tencent Jarvis Research Center, developing self-supervised algorithms for medical image segmentation.)

 ---